 There is a close interdependent relationship between support awards and equitable distribution of property.
-Courts may look at the financial opportunities that one spouse may have acquired as a result of equitable distribution of property when determining whether or not alimony is appropriate.
-In some cases, alimony may not be warranted as a result of the needs of a dependent spouse being satisfied through property distribution.
+Courts may look at the financial opportunities that one spouse may have acquired as a result of the equitable distribution of property when determining whether or not alimony is appropriate.
+In some cases, alimony may not be warranted when the needs of a dependent spouse are satisfied through property distribution.

 - Income available to either party through investment of any assets

-For purposes of calculating alimony, any income producing assets, such as investments, are relevant.
-The gross needs of the parties as well as their ability to pay is analyzed under the totality of the circumstances and not solely reliant on either spouse’s salary.
+For purposes of calculating alimony, any income-producing assets, such as investments, is relevant.
+The gross needs of the parties, as well as their ability to pay, are analyzed under the totality of the circumstances and not solely reliant on either spouse’s salary.

 - Tax treatment and consequences to both parties of any alimony award

-Alimony is tax deductible to the paying spouse, but taxable income to the receiving spouse.
-As a result, the Courts will look to the tax impact this has on the financial circumstances of both spouses.
+Alimony is tax-deductible to the paying spouse, but taxable income to the receiving spouse.
+As a result, the Courts will look at the tax impact that alimony has on the financial circumstances of both spouses.